-These population forecasts informed the land supply analysis performed to identify the availability of residential, commercial and industrial land for the City over the next 50 years (2070).
+These population forecasts informed the land supply analysis performed to identify the availability of residential, commercial, and industrial land for the City to the year 2070.
 Since the City of Cold Lake does not have jurisdiction over CFB 4 Wing, the land supply analysis is based on the current land availability in Cold Lake North and South, including the lands that were recently annexed from the M.D.
-The following is a summary of land supply by core land use, considering the land requirements expected from the population forecast under the low, medium and high growth scenarios:
+The following is a summary of land supply by core land use, considering the land requirements expected from the population forecast under the low, medium, and high growth scenarios: